Skip to main content

 My cutest-baby contest only allows one vote per IP address.
 Can you still help?

-Yes — that is the most common baby-gallery rule and exactly what our network is built for.
+Yes — that is the most common baby-gallery rule.
 Every vote comes from a different residential IP, so a 500-vote order is 500 distinct addresses, not one IP voting 500 times.
 Per-IP dedup systems on Woobox, Votigo, Second Street and most standalone newspaper galleries count each one as a separate legitimate voter.
+Because baby contest galleries often have a local, familiar organizer, the geographic matching of the residential IPs is important — US IPs for a US baby gallery, UK IPs for a UK parenting- magazine contest.

 Can you target votes from a specific country?

-Yes.
-Many baby contests are regional — a "Beautiful Baby Ohio" gallery, a UK parenting-magazine cover contest, an Indian cutest-baby competition — and a flood of foreign IPs looks wrong.
-We country-match the residential IPs (US, UK, EU, Canada, Australia, India, or worldwide) so your vote sources match where the contest's real audience lives.
+Yes, and geo-matching is especially important in baby contests because the organizer's community is typically local or regional.
+A "Beautiful Baby Ohio" gallery with an editor who personally knows some families would notice a flood of votes from overseas IPs immediately.
+We country-match the residential IPs — US, UK, EU, Canada, Australia, India, or worldwide — so your vote sources match where the contest's family and parenting audience actually lives.

 Custom orders